Multilevel Motion Planning: A Fiber Bundle Formulation: Discussion

 \subsection{Specifying Fiber Bundles}

-For each problem, we currently specify fiber bundles manually.
-To automate the selection of fiber bundles, we could optimize over primitive sets of fiber bundles.
-To create a primitive set of fiber bundles, we could use the largest inscribed sphere for a rigid body, the removal of links from a chain or the removal of nonholonomic constraints from a dynamical system.
+For each problem, fiber bundles have to be specified manually.
+This is problematic, since there is no clear guideline on how to select fiber bundles for a specific problem.
+This could be overcome by optimizing over a primitive set of fiber bundles.
+To create a primitive set of fiber bundles, we could use the largest inscribed sphere for a rigid body, the removal of links from a chain, or the removal of nonholonomic constraints from a dynamical system.
 We can then search the landscape of such primitive fiber bundles to find an efficient fiber bundle for a specific robot and a specific set of environments.
 A recent study by \cite{brandao_2020} shows promising results in that direction by using evolutionary algorithms to select an abstraction.
 It could also be promising to use workspace information to select a fiber bundle \citep{yoshida_2005}, either by choosing joints which can actuate links of interest through the workspace \citep{luna_2020} or by choosing a bundle on-the-fly based on which links are closest to obstacles \citep{kim_2015}.
 We thereby could choose different fiber bundles for large rooms, for narrow passages or for ingress tasks.
 However, in those cases, we would need to consider fiber bundles with changing dimensions, which are in general given by the concept of a sheaf \citep{bredon_2012}.